Instrumentation Technology School and College Program Overviews

 Employment Outlook and Salary Info

-Instrumentation engineers, depending on which field they work in, can also be known as electrical and electronic engineering technicians and industrial engineering technicians.
-These positions are typically found in industries that require automated processes.
-These may include chemical or manufacturing plants.
-According to the U.S. Bureau of Labor Statistics, the median annual salary for these technicians was $57,850 in May 2012.
-Job opportunities are expected to grow by two percent between 2010 and 2020.
+Only bachelor's level graduates are able to work as instrumentation engineers; an associate's degree only qualifies students for engineering assistant positions.
+Depending on which field they work in, instrumentation engineers can also be known as electrical and electronic engineering technicians and industrial engineering technicians.
+These positions are typically found in industries that require automated processes, like chemical or manufacturing plants.
+According to the U.S. Bureau of Labor Statistics (BLS), electrical and electronic engineering technicians earned a mean salary of $61,870 as of May 2015, while industrial engineering technicians made $56,320.
+Also, industrial engineering technicians are expected to see employment decline at a rate of 5% over 2014-2024.